Aiguisage d'un couteau sur un affûteur manuel en bois, mains en action pour un entretien optimal de la lame.

 How to sharpen a knife like a razor blade?

-To sharpen a knife to a razor-sharp level, follow these steps carefully.
+To sharpen a knife to a razor-sharp edge, follow these steps carefully.
 Start with a fine whetstone , using a very fine angle, usually around 12° .
 Sharpen the knife with the edge facing away from you to minimize the risk of accidents and damage to the blade.

 Continue with a finer stone to refine the edge.
 For a superior finish, using a leather strop with a razor paste is recommended.